Data analysis plan

 Recommended sources to read:

-Centers for Disease Control and Prevention (2013) Creating an analysis plan.
+Center for Disease Control and Prevention (2013) Creating an analysis plan.
 Atlanta.

 Simpson, S.H.
 Creating a data analysis plan: what to consider when choosing statistics for a study (2015).